 Cultural capital is often described as indicators of symbolic and culture related wealth and is assumed to relate to educational and vocational chances (Bourdieu, 1986).
 Cultural capital was introduced in face to face wave two of TwinLife.
 Items for cultural capital include the categories "embodied cultural capital", "cultural involvement", and "participation in high culture".
-All categories of items were assessed via self-report in the PAPI module for participants aged 10 or older.
-"Participation in high culture" was also assessed as a parental report for children aged 5 to 9 in the CASI module.
-Items originate from the NEPS study (for more information regarding particular subscales, see Goßmann, 2018).
-However, in face to face wave three, only participation in high culture was measured.
+All categories of items were assessed via self-report.
+"Participation in high culture" was also assessed as a parental report for children aged 5 to 9.
+Items originate from the NEPS study (for more information regarding specific subscales, see Goßmann, 2018).